IADsContainer

 Parameters

-• sourcePath - The ADS path of the directory object to copy.
+• sourcePath – the ADS path of the object you want to copy.

-• newName - Optional name of the new object within the container.
+• newName – a name of the new object.
 If a new name is not specified for the object (set to null), the new object will have the same name as the source object.

 Examples